mikedeboer/mozAsync/README.md

 // assuming openFiles is an array of file names and saveFile is a function
 // to save the modified contents of that file:

-async.each(openFiles, saveFile, function(err){
+Async.each(openFiles, saveFile, function(err){
   // if any of the saves produced an error, err would equal that error });
 ```